by Benjamin Bullard, The Cullman Times, Ala.

-Back in early of 2019, the City of Cullman revealed plans to construct a new, multi-use sports and civic center complex in southwest Cullman, only months before announcing the $3.1 million sale of its old civic center closer to the center of town.
+Back in early 2019, the City of Cullman revealed plans to construct a new, multi-use sports and civic center complex in southwest Cullman, only months before announcing the $3.1 million sale of its old civic center closer to the center of town.

 This week, the Cullman City Council took a big official step toward realizing that long-term vision.
 The council approved the hiring of both an architecture and a civil engineering firm to begin preliminary planning on the new facility.

 The council agreed to contract with Birmingham-based Cohen, Carnaggio & Reynolds, Inc (CCR Architecture and Interiors) to develop construction documents for the project, as well as Cullman’s St. John & Associates, LLC for civil engineering work.
 The complex will be located at the site of the former Marvin’s hardware center across from Heritage Park on Main Avenue.

 The council agenda made no mention of the complex’s previously-announced sports-hosting function, referring instead to the new facility as the “Cullman Civic Center Complex.”
 But mayor Woody Jacobs said Monday that the project’s wish list still includes all the features and amenities that originally were attached to the project when it was first announced in 2019.

 From the beginning, the new facility was projected to have 100,000 square feet of space, up from the old civic center’s 30,000 square feet.
 City leaders said the project would feature six courts with seating and space for large regional and national tournaments, as well as local sporting events.
 Rooms inside the venue, they added also would be configurable to accommodate a variety of civic functions of different sizes.

 In other business at its regular meeting Monday, the council: